 The Junior Commission on Human Rights was created to provide a means to engage high school youth ages 14 to 18 in education and activism around human rights issues within Sonoma County, as well as provide an opportunity to foster leadership skills by educating their peers, develop a voice for advocacy, and bring awareness to human rights issues affecting members of our community.
 The students are encouraged to be active participants in their community, engaging with elected officials and human rights organizations.
 The program also provides a vehicle by which County Supervisors are able to learn about current concerns and issues important to youth and important to advancing human rights in Sonoma County.

-Current CHR Vice Chair and Junior Commission Project Manager, Dmitra Smith, co-founded the Junior Commission, along with former Commissioner Judy Rice.
-Commissioner Smith has continued to build this program year after year, so that the experience of working on the Junior Commission encourages participants to be involved in day-to-day issues that affect their community, and expand the boundaries of their individual and collective exploration of the meaning and impact of human rights.
+The Junior Commission was founded by former Chair Judy Rice.
+Current CHR Vice Chair Dmitra Smith has served as Program Manager since its inaugural year in 2013.
+She continues to build this program year after year, so that the experience of working on the Junior Commission encourages participants to be involved in day-to-day issues that affect their community, and expand the boundaries of their individual and collective exploration of the meaning and impact of human rights.

 Junior Commissioners are selected each spring for a term that runs concurrent with the school year.
 Junior Commissioners may be eligible for school credit for their participation.